RustyNoob-619/YARA/Modules/OOXML/README.md

 # Complex Installation

+This installation is not different from the above one when it comes to the outcome.
+This is essentially the developer method if installing the module to enable testing and debugging.

 Navigate to the File Structure folder and add the following files to their respective locations in your YARA root directory:

 - ooxml.c: add to yara-4.5.x => libyara => modules => ooxml -> ooxml.c